KrzysztofPrzygoda/docs/linux/tmux/tmux-guide.md

 ```

 ### Display config

+To do:
+- Save current config to `.tmux.conf`

 `:show-options -g`

 ## Automation

+To do:
-Using Script File
+- Using Script File
-Using Config File
+- Using Config File
+- Using Plugin(s) and [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm)
-Making Alias
+- Making Alias

-### More
-- Auto SSH login to tmux using [Byobu](https://askubuntu.com/a/834446/1095965).
+- SSH login to tmux (e.g. using [Byobu](https://askubuntu.com/a/834446/1095965))

+## Sharing

+To do:
+- Session sharing

 ---